luishann/sk.in/deliverables/iteration-01.review.md

   - Tagging Issues
   - Creating a Database for storing entries

-  We plan to finish these features in the next iteration so that we can focus on more complex features such as analytics and progress of the users.
+  We plan to finish these features in the next iteration so that we can focus on more complex features in the next iteration such as         analytics and progress of users based on the products and the entries.